 Audrey Hepburn Mural in Southport

 By 2020, Paul was well established and had never been more in demand, but the year started in controversy.
 A simple Tranmere Rovers coat of arms would bring a media storm to the Birkenhead suburb of Oxton.
 The controversy was totally unexpected but fortunately turned out to benefit Paul massively, leading to much more demand for his work on the Wirral.
-A huge artwork commission for Gallagher’s pub in Birkenhead quickly followed: a depiction of HMS Birkenhead – a piece which has probably become Paul’s most popular Wirral artwork.
+A huge artwork commission for Gallagher’s pub in Birkenhead quickly followed: a depiction of HMS Birkenhead – a piece which became Paul’s most popular Wirral artwork.

 Paul began a partnership with Anfield Road Primary School and working with the art teacher on concepts for the school has led to some beautiful large scale artworks for the kids such as, Harry Potter Liverpool, Peter Rabbit, The Globe and a David Attenborough Tribute.